Florin1616/UBB-Schedule/README.md

 # Schedule App
-_A powerful tool to keep you organized and on track.
-Plan, collaborate, and never miss a beat._
+_A simple app to help you organize your academic schedule, track exams, and manage your time effectively._

 ![unnamed](https://github.com/user-attachments/assets/2561eacc-273d-4958-b08b-6ec82a1b64bf)